Pain Relief from Personal Growth

 Rob Heaton again:

 Whilst the problem is superficially a physical one, the real challenges faced by someone with chronic pain are mental.
 Mental state is the biggest modulator of physical pain.
 Things hurt more when you’re stressed or sad, and the increased pain makes you both stressed and sad.
 The way out of this vicious circle is a wholesale change to how you perceive fear, suffering and setbacks.

 Just as a sugary diet and lack of exercise are powerful factors in diabetes — an obvious equation we are all pretty familiar with — some habits and life patterns are also strong predictors of the chronicity and severity of pain.
-Smoking and sleep deprivation are good examples.
-Alcohol is not … at least not directly.
-But alcohol is both a common coping mechanism and a sleep destroyer, which does substantially worsen pain.
+Smoking and sleep deprivation both directly make pain worse.
+Alcohol is more complicated: it’s a common coping mechanism and a sleep destroyer, which does substantially worsen pain.
 This is the stuff of vicious cycles: pain, alcohol, sleep loss, more pain, more alcohol, more sleep loss …

-Assuming you even realize that the alcohol is a problem, it’s a difficult vicious cycle to escape, of course.
-It’s rare for chronic pain patients to even understand the challenge without some wise and expert counselling.
-However, people do sometimes succeed in quitting alcohol abuse for a wide variety of other reasons.
+People do sometimes succeed in retreating from alcohol abuse for a wide variety of other reasons.
 In this way, personal growth can lead to changes that significantly improve chronic pain, without the reason for the improvement necessarily ever being understood, or even actually “curing” the problem.